 In cases for which a diagnosis of asbestosis is suspected, controversy remains over how many asbestos bodies are required for diagnosis.
-Identification of a single asbestos body in the setting of diffuse interstitial fibrosis raises the possibility of asbestosis, but to make a firm diagnosis two or more asbestos bodies per 1 cm2 should be identified in a normal thickness (3-5 μm) section, in the presence of established fibrosis.
-Multidisciplinary review of such cases is again recommended.
-Guidelines on autopsy practice: industrial/occupational-related lung disease deaths including asbestos were published in 2017 by the RCPath.
-16
+Identification of a single asbestos body in the setting of diffuse interstitial fibrosis raises the possibility of asbestosis, but to make a firm diagnosis 2 or more asbestos bodies per 1 cm2 should be identified in a normal thickness (3-5 μ m) section, in the presence of established fibrosis.20 Multidisciplinary review of such cases is again recommended.
+Guidelines on autopsy practice: Industrial/occupational-related lung disease deaths including asbestos were published in 2017 by RCPath.21 occlusive disease from those of pulmonary arterial hypertension.22 The presence of perivascular granulomas or giant cells should also elicit a search for magnesium silicate (talc) crystals under polarised light owing to the association with intravenous drug use.